sanoojm/terraform/website/docs/registry/modules/verified.html.md

 maintained.
 An unverified module shouldn't be assumed to be poor quality, it only means it hasn't been created by a HashiCorp partner.

-Module verification is currently a manual process restricted to a small group of trusted HashiCorp partners.
-In the coming months, we'll be expanding verification to enable the broader community to verify their modules.

 When [using registry modules](/docs/registry/modules/use.html), there is no difference between a verified and unverified module; they are used the same way.